 Petra is located in southern Jordan, about 125 miles (200 km) south of the capital city of Amman.

-There is no airport at Petra, so international flights to Jordan will have to go to Queen Alia International Airport (AMM) in Amman.
+There is no airport at Petra, so international flights to Jordan will generally go to Queen Alia International Airport (AMM) in Amman.
 It’s also possible to visit Petra overland from Israel, but that’ll have to be addressed separately.

 It’s a 3-4 hour drive from Amman to Petra.
-You can make this journey by car (more convenient) or bus (more affordable).
+You can make the journey by car (more convenient) or bus (more affordable).

 If you have a hotel booked at Petra, you can ask the hotel to send a driver to pick you up at the Amman airport and bring you there.
 My Petra hotel arranged this for me for the fairly typical price of 75 JD ($105 USD).